Required

 Fees

 Some loans have origination fees.
-This is a fee intended to cover a lender’s cost to process your application and extend the loan.
-It is usually deducted from your loan amount rather than paid out of pocket.
-Lenders might have other fees as well, such as pre-payment penalties.
+These fees are intended to cover a lender’s cost to process your application and extend the loan.
+They are usually deducted from your loan amount rather than paid out of pocket.
+Lenders might also have other fees, such as pre-payment penalties.

 Terms